KieniL/linux-connector/README.md

 See variables in docker-compose yaml

-On frontend host Set the environment variable (REACT_APP_APISERVER) to the host of the backend
+On frontend host Set the environment variable in .env file to the host of the backend

 # Containerization
 Run dockerbuild.sh to build the container images